lazojs/lazo/docs/LazoWidget.md

 ### Widget Attibutes
 Widget container markup attributes are passed to the `LazoWidget` constructor and assigned to the instance `attributes` property.
-Attribute values can be used to resolve to context values for the component that instantiated the the `LazoView` that owns the widget instance.
+Attribute values can be used to resolve to context values for the component that instantiated the `LazoView` that owns the widget instance.
 This done using the "$" in an attribute value:

 ```html
 <div lazo-widget="foo" data-status="$.status">
 ```

 This would map to `ctx.status`.
-By default a `LazoWIdget` will attempt to coerce values that do not resolve to a context property.
+By default a `LazoWidget` will attempt to coerce values that do not resolve to a context property.
 See
 [`attrValCoercion`](#attrvalcoercion) for further details.

 ### `constructor(attributes)`